Slaughterhouse Five-1972

 Hurt plays an abnormal psychology professor obsessed with experimental schizophrenic hallucinatory drugs, which he takes, causing him to ultimately experience episodes of being half man, half ape through the use of a sensory deprivation tank, and a strange Indian tribe comes into play.

-It’s a very silly premise but somehow is believable to a point, especially in the first act.
+It’s a very silly premise, but it’s somehow believable to a point, especially in the first act.

-The ending of the movie proved ridiculous and uninteresting to me and seemed extremely disjointed as an entire film.
+The ending of the movie was ridiculous and uninteresting to me, and it seemed extremely disjointed as a whole.

 There were lots of behind-the-scenes troubles with this film, which could explain the unbalanced feeling.